 4. Allocation of U.S. losses.
-If you have a net loss from U.S. sources in 1998, you must proportionately allocate that loss among the separate categories of your foreign income.
+If you have a net loss from U.S. sources in 1999, proportionately allocate that loss among the separate categories of your foreign income.
 Reduce the income on line 14 by entering (in parentheses) on line 15 the allocable portion of any U.S. loss.
 A U.S. loss includes a rental loss on property located in the United States.

-If you are filing a Schedule D (Form 1040) with your tax return that shows a net capital gain on line 17, you must use the worksheet on this page to figure the amount to enter on line 17 of Form 1116.
-An estate or trust must complete the worksheet if Schedule D (Form 1041) shows a gain on both lines 15 and 16.
+If you are filing a Schedule D (Form 1040) with your tax return that shows a gain on line 22 (or if you figured your tax using the Capital Gain Tax Worksheet in the Instructions for Form 1040), you must use the worksheet on page 11 to figure the amount to enter on line 17 of Form 1116.
+An estate or trust must complete the worksheet if Schedule D (Form 1041) shows a gain on line 21.